DuckGoQuak/DuckGoQuak/README.md

 👋 About Me
 ============
-I am a ull Stack Developer with 4 years of hands-on experience in building responsive web applications.
+I am a Full Stack Developer with 4 years of hands-on experience in building responsive web applications.
 My technical expertise includes JavaScript, React, Node.js, and SQL, and I am committed to leveraging these skills to build dynamic and efficient applications.
 I am currently pursuing a Master's degree in Computer Science at the University of Toronto Mississauga, where I am enhancing my knowledge in software design, data structures, and system architecture.

 💻 Technical Skills